-The songs we heard in our youth, the tunes that brought joy to our parents and grandparents, the pop songs our kids now listen to (and for the life of us we can’t understand why).
-Indeed, we all have our favorite musical styles— be it classical, jazz, blues, country western, patriotic, or the top 40.
-Music is an important part of our lives.
+The songs we heard in our youth, the tunes that brought joy to our parents and grandparents, the pop songs our kids now listen to (and for the life of us, we can't understand why).
+Indeed, we all have our favorite musical styles— be it classical, jazz, blues, country-western, patriotic, or the top 40, and music is an integral part of our lives.

-Music, though, is also vital for individuals viewed as too old and mentally feeble, those thought to be beyond hope of ever awakening to the reality of the moment.
-As has been observed in professional studies, certain pathways in the brain are sometimes accessible only via music and seem to be detours around conventional pathways that age has closed.
+Music is also vital for individuals viewed as too old and mentally feeble, those thought to be beyond hope of ever awakening to the moment's reality.
+As has been observed in professional studies, specific pathways in the brain are sometimes accessible only via music and seem to detour around conventional pathways that age has closed.

 According to psychiatrist and bioethicist Tia Powell, "The capacity to enjoy and respond to music outlasts many other cognitive functions; even after spontaneous speech has become difficult, many people can still sing lyrics to songs learned long ago."

-Twice a month here at The Birches, counselor and board certified dance/movement therapist Gail Ann Bradshaw conducts a 'movement to music' hour for residents.
-She also offers a similar program twice a month for residents in Encore, our neighborhood for people with memory loss and dementia.
-I attended one of the sessions and observed as men and women who exhibited little awareness of their surroundings responded to the music being played by grasping hands and even swinging and swaying as best they could.
-Two or three even stood up and held hands with Gail to move to the music.
-It was truly heartening to see them enjoying themselves.
+During the 'movement to music' hour, men and women who exhibited little awareness of their surroundings responded to the music being played by grasping hands and even swinging and swaying as best they could.
+Two or three even stood up and held hands to move to the music.
+It is genuinely heartening to see them enjoying themselves.

-Gail revealed her method.
-“I call it ‘Movement Dialogue’ by employing eye contact and rhythm to make them feel really personally involved in joining with me in this rhythmic adventure.
-At the beginning of every session, I greet each patient personally be holding their hands and making that all important eye contact,” she explains, “to let them know I respect them as individuals as we enjoy ourselves together.”
-Throughout the session Gail continually encourages these now eager men and women to keep moving to the music.
+We call the method 'Movement Dialogue' by employing eye contact and rhythm to make residents feel personally involved in this rhythmic adventure.
+At the beginning of every session, We greet each resident personally by holding their hands and making that all-important eye contact to let them know we respect them as individuals as we enjoy ourselves together.
+Throughout the session, we continually encourage these eager men and women to keep moving to the music.